VenturaNotes/Knowledge/- Topics/lemniscus.md

 ## Synthesis
 -
 ## Source [^1]
-- $n$. a ribbon-like tract of nerve tissue conveying information from the spinal cord and brainstem upwards through the midbrain to the higher centres.
+- $n$. a ribbon-like tract of nerve tissue conveying information from the spinal cord and brainstem upwards through the midbrain to the higher centers.
 On each side a medial lemniscus acts as a pathway from the spinal cord, while an outer lateral lemniscus commences higher up and is mainly concerned with hearing.
 ## Source[^2]
 - $n$.
 A band of ascending sensory nerve fibres connected to the thalamus, including the lateral lemniscus, medial lemniscus and trigeminal lemniscus, the whole lemniscus being referred to non-technically as the fillet.
 Also called the lemniscal system. \[From Greek lemniskos a ribbon]
 ## References